 A: Yes.
 There have been positive cases among the Argonne community.
 All were diagnosed after the person had been away from the lab for some time (12 days or more), and none of the individuals were on-site during the two days prior to onset of symptoms (the early part of the infectious period).
 As a result, it is unlikely there is transmission risk on campus.
 This, combined with Argonne’s protective and cleaning actions, means the chance for transmission is very low.
 Information on other local cases can be found on the Illinois Department of Public Health’s (IDPH) state-wide summary.

 Q: Has the laboratory restricted site access in response to COVID-19?

-Q: Is the lab canceling Argonne-hosted events, conferences, or workshops?
+Q: Has the lab canceled Argonne-hosted events, conferences, or workshops?

 A: Yes.
-Event organizers will communicate to registered participants as appropriate.
+Event organizers have communicated to registered participants as appropriate.

 Q: How has COVID-19 affected lab-related travel?

 A: Following U.S. Department of Energy guidance based on information from CDC travel notices and the U.S. Department of State, we have temporarily restricted all business travel unless it is mission-essential.

 We will lift these restrictions once it is safe to do so.